paploo/goi/README.md

 **語彙**
 **Vocabulary**

 ## Overview

-Tooling around the 日本語 I have been learning, such as:
+This is a **personal project** to build tooling around the 日本語 I've been learning, in particular, the first phase focuses on:
-- Database for holding all the vocabulary I know.
+- Creating tooling to manage the vocabulary in a Google Sheet, and
-- Tools for exporting to Anki flashcards.
+- Process that for sync with an Anki deck.

+In later phases, I will want to keep more complex data relationships for additional Anki decks, such as verb conjugations, and kanji stroke diagrams.
+As such, I've done some initial setup of a postgres database to manage that complex data, but right now it's unecessary for the use cases and so stopped working on it.

+Additionally, I wanted to keep the pieces layered such that I could switch away from Anki to another quiz engine if the need/desire arises.

 # Usage